 - Sometimes a drape is used in order to block the view of the operation for the mother, as this could cause distress despite not being painful.
 Women, who have previously undergone a cesarean delivery, may be considered as candidates for vaginal birth after cesarean delivery (VBAC).
 However, this option may not be the best option for all women and should be discussed further with the concerned doctor.

-Post delivery, baby and its mother are required to stay in hospital for 4-5 days.
-If mother experiences any kind of pain, doctors can prescribe painkillers in order to alleviate the pain.
-Women can also experience a mild blood clothing or vaginal bleeding for 4-6 weeks ahead.
-A proper post-operative care is necessary for mothers to recover both emotionally and physically therefore complete rest for the initial few weeks is an absolute must.
-Closely following the instructions provided by doctor can ease some of the pains and make your delivery a memorable experience.
+Post-delivery, baby and its mother are required to stay in the hospital for 4-5 days.
+If the mother experiences any kind of pain, doctors can prescribe painkillers in order to alleviate the pain.
+Women can also experience mild blood clothing or vaginal bleeding for 4-6 weeks ahead.
+Proper post-operative care is necessary for mothers to recover both emotionally and physically therefore complete rest for the initial few weeks is an absolute must.
+Closely following the instructions provided by a doctor can ease some of the pains and make your delivery a memorable experience.
+(6)

-The risks of a cesarean delivery includes the following:
+The risks of cesarean delivery include the following:

 - High fever and worsening pain

 - Increased vaginal bleeding and redness at the incision site

 - Increased breast pain with redness or fever

 - Pain while urinating and foul-smelling of vaginal discharge

 - Adhesion, hernia, and other complications of abdominal surgery